 1) Preparation of the Inoculum:

-The first step is the preparation of The inoculum of the microorganism by growth in the culture medium.
+The first step is the preparation of the inoculum of the microorganism by growth in the culture medium.
 Usually, the laboratories perform tests for Staphylococcus, Klebsiella pneumonia, and Escherichia coli.
 Though if you want, the laboratory can perform the test for another microbe also.
-Using Specialized media for the growth different microorganisms are grown in labs.
-Nutrition plays a vital role in the development of specific microbes.

 2) Sterilization